How Play Boosts Communication and Literacy Skills in Children

 Pretend play is composed of real-life representations of everyday roles and relationships.
 Children have been known to emulate various behaviors at the playground, from reading a book bound together with leaves to playing doctor with a friend.
 With pretend play, children can have a meaningful understanding of certain skills before learning them in the classroom.

 Drawing, playing, or talking are all symbolic forms.
-These activities, like building representative experiences through the creation of imaginary worlds, strengthen children’s visionary insight.
+These activities, like building experiences through the creation of imaginary worlds, strengthen children’s visionary insight.
 Secondly, these innovative performances forge meaning in the acts for the children involved.
 Therefore, the symbolism involved in reading a book or playing doctor becomes more than just pretend play.
 It serves as a bridge to literacy.

 Learning Through Play at Your Playground

 Little Tikes Commercial hopes to highlight the benefits of playgrounds by equipping schools, parks, early childcare centers, daycares, and others with custom-designed, safe, and rigorously tested outdoor playgrounds.
 We do more than sell playgrounds.
-We want to help you with a range of services to assure that the children in your vicinity are engaged and happy.
+We want to help you with a range of services to ensure the children in your vicinity are engaged and happy.
 Contact us to see how we can help you help your children.